shade-econ/goethe-workshop-2026/README.md

 # 2026 Goethe heterogeneous-agent macro workshop

-**Note: This repository is in progress and will be updated as the workshop gets closer.**
+**Note: This repository is still in progress and will be updated Tuesday and Wednesday with additional lectures.**

 This repository provides materials and code for the 2026 Goethe Macro Training School for Heterogeneous-Agent Macroeconomics, to be held June 8–10 at Goethe University Frankfurt.
 (See hourly schedule [here](https://sequence-space.com/goethe/).)